Application and Review Procedures for Diversity and Re-entry Research Supplements

 Diversity and Re-entry Supplement awards cannot be used to expand the scope of the parent grant.
 All applications are reviewed by program staff to assess the scope of the planned activities and evaluate their scientific merit and training potential.
 It is imperative that prospective applicants contact the Program Official (PO) assigned to the parent grant during initial preparation of a supplement application and prior to its submission to discuss their goals and objectives.
 Critical issues to be discussed with the PO may include, but are not limited to: candidate eligibility, the research development and mentoring plan activities and objectives, the potential of the candidate to successfully continue his or her research career, the match of the supplement objectives and the research priorities of the NIMH, and the appropriate supplement duration for the proposed candidate.

-It is critical that applicants follow the submission instructions as noted in PA-20-222 or PA-18-592.
+It is critical that applicants follow the submission instructions in the funding opportunity announcements.
 All forms should be completed for the supplemental activities only and should not reflect funding or activities for the previously awarded parent award.
 A complete Diversity or Re-entry Supplement request package must include:

 - A brief proposal describing the project and training/career experience (not to exceed 6 pages), including: